Arizona Department of Public Safety: Aviation Bureau

 In 2015, the assets of Arizona Dept. of Transportation and DPS were combined under DPS's umbrella.
 There are now a total of 15 aircraft assigned.

 OPCOMM

 OPCOMM is the Operational Communications Bureau, the dispatch and 9-1-1 answering point for DPS.
-There are 2 Dispatch centers, Phoenix, and Tucson.
-A Third Center used to operate in Flagstaff for the northern counties but closed in 2020 due to lack of available staff.
-They dispatch for the entire agency, including Task forces, such as GITTEM, Criminal Investigations and the Aviation Bureau.
+There are 2 dispatch centers, in Phoenix and Tucson.
+A third center used to operate in Flagstaff for the northern counties but closed in 2020 due to lack of available staff.
+They dispatch for the entire agency, including task forces, such as GITTEM, Criminal Investigations and the Aviation Bureau.
 100 personnel assigned answer over 700,000 calls for service each year.

 Demographics

 As of July 2018 (Note: Numbers are rounded to the nearest whole number):